TIBCOSoftware/js-docker/jaspersoft-containers/K8s/jrs/README.md

 1. Follow the [JasperReports Server installation procedure](#installing-jrs) to install the JasperReports Server, and the Scalable Query Engine will integrate automatically.

-# Use Case: Deploying TIBCO JasperReports® Server Using PostgreSQL Container in K8s Cluster
+# Use Case: Deploying JasperReports® Server Using PostgreSQL Container in K8s Cluster

 ## Installation

 1. Clone the jaspersoft-containers ``git clone git@github.com:TIBCOSoftware/js-docker.git ``.
-1. Run ``cd <CONTAINER_PATH>`` and download a commercial edition of TIBCO JasperReports® Server WAR File installer zip to your current directory.
+1. Run ``cd <CONTAINER_PATH>`` and download a commercial edition of JasperReports® Server WAR File installer zip to your current directory.
 1. Run ``cd jaspersoft-containers/Docker/jrs`` and update the `.env` if you need to change the version, chromium installation, etc.
 1. Run ``cd scripts`` and then run ``./unpackWARInstaller.sh`` to unzip the installer file.
 1. Update the dbHost in ``Docker/jrs/resources/default-properties/default_master.properties`` with the name ``repository-postgresql.<k8s-namespace>.svc.cluster.local`` to    create DB in K8s cluster.